-At a 7.5% NC concentration, a weak new peak emerged around $2\theta = 22.5^\circ$ , corresponding to the crystalline structure of nanocellulose.
+At a 7.5% NC concentration, a weak new peak emerged around $2\theta = 22.5^{\circ}$, corresponding to the crystalline structure of nanocellulose.
 This confirms the successful incorporation of NC into the polymer matrix and its influence on the composite's crystalline behavior.
 The broadening of peaks at this concentration suggests that NC further disrupts polymer chain packing, enhancing uniformity while slightly reducing overall crystallinity.
-These findings are consistent with previous studies, which have reported that high NC concentrations reduce crystallinity due to strong nanofiller-polymer interactions [42].
+These findings are consistent with previous studies, which have reported that high NC concentrations reduce crystallinity due to strong nanofiller-polymer interactions (Cho & Park, 2011).

 The observed decrease in crystallinity with increasing NC content aligns with findings from other researchers.
-Studies have demonstrated that NC incorporation in PVA or PCL matrices disrupts polymer chain packing, increases amorphous regions, and simultaneously reinforces the matrix mechanically [43].
-Moreover, the appearance of a nanocellulose crystalline peak at 22.5° highlights its successful integration into the composite, supporting prior research that shows NC maintains its crystallinity even at higher loadings within the matrix [44].
+Studies have demonstrated that NC incorporation in PVA or PCL matrices disrupts polymer chain packing, increases amorphous regions, and simultaneously reinforces the matrix mechanically (Palali, appearance of 2019).
+Moreover, the nanocellulose crystalline peak highlights its successful integration into the composite, supporting prior research that shows NC maintains its crystallinity even at higher loadings within the matrix (Moon et al., 2011).

 The XRD analysis revealed that the incorporation of NC into PVA-PCL nanofibers altered their crystalline properties, with higher NC concentrations leading to a reduction in crystallinity and an enhancement of amorphous regions.
-This structural modification underscores the potential of nanocellulose as a reinforcing agent in composite materials, offering a balance between improved dispersion and mechanical properties, while reducing crystallinity.
+This structural modification underscores the potential of nanocellulose as a offering a balance between improved dispersion and mechanical properties, while reducing crystallinity.

-Fig. 5 X-ray diffraction (XRD) analysis of Polyvinyl alcohol nanofibers (PVA), Polycaprolactone nanofibers (PCL), Polyvinyl alcohol + Polycaprolactone nanofibers (PVA-PCL), and Polyvinyl alcohol + Polycaprolactone + nanocellulose nanofibers at different percentages (PVA-PCL-NC).
+Fig 5.
+X-ray diffraction (XRD) analysis of Polyvinyl alcohol nanofibers (PVA), Polycaprolactone nanofibers (PCL), Polyvinyl alcohol + Polycaprolactone nanofibers (PVA-PCL), and Polyvinyl alcohol + Polycaprolactone + nanocellulose nanofibers at different percentages (PVA-PCL-NC).